bleaktwig/yuadrem-wiki/docs/kins/elf.md

 Some choose to keep their bark sterile, or even grow edible moss and fungi.

 In the vicinity of Tek, an elf is virtually immortal.
-As long as they remain within the reach of its hyphae, they won't age, and need very little food to survive.
+As long as they remain within the reach of its hyphae, they won't age, and need minimal food to survive.
 This ends when they leave the network -- the tekust in their bodies is not enough to stave off rot.
 Detached elves often have a lifespan of only a few decades.